Pence takes swipe at NBA, Nike in critical speech on China

 The NBA was acting like a ”wholly owned subsidiary” of China’s ”authoritarian regime” for failing to stand up to the government’s criticism of Rockets General Manager Daryl Morey, he said.

-“The political establishment was not only silent in the faces of China’s economic aggression and human rights abuses, but enabled them,” Pence said.
+”The political establishment was not only silent in the faces of China’s economic aggression and human rights abuses, but enabled them,” he said.

-Trump has done business in several countries with poor human rights records.
-He received as much as $1 million last year for soaring twin towers bearing his name in Turkey, where the president has imprisoned more than 150 journalists since a failed coup three years ago.
-And before he ended the venture three years ago, Trump earned millions for licensing his name for a building in Azerbaijan, whose government has imprisoned dozens of critics, journalists and activists, according to Human Rights Watch.

-Trump has planted the seeds for possible future business in China, too.
-Since he took over as president, Trump and his daughter Ivanka have won dozens of trademarks from the Chinese government for exclusive use of various names for restaurants, bars, hotels, clothing and shoes, and other products and services in the country.

-Trump’s administration has also escalated pressure on Chinese trade, foreign and economic policies, including a tit-for-tat exchange of trade tariffs on billions of products.
+Since Trump took office, his administration has escalated pressure on Chinese trade, foreign and economic policies, including a tit-for-tat exchange of trade tariffs on billions of products.

 On Oct.
 11, the United States and China reached a tentative cease-fire in their trade dispute.
 The Trump administration agreed to suspend plans to raise tariffs on $250 billion in Chinese imports from 25% to 30% on Oct.
 15, and China agreed to buy more U.S. farm products.